WorldFishCenter/timor-catch-estimation/notebooks/vessel-activity.md

     generate activity estimates at the national level might be severely compromised in 1 to 3 years time.
   - There are large gaps in data availability in tracking data.
-The origin of these gaps is unknown and until we know more about it, it may call to question the reliability of the service.
+The origin of this gaps is unknown and until we know more about it, it may call to question the reliability of the service.
-  - A significant number of boat trackers stopped being operational (last heard of) simultaneously.
+  - Significant number of boat trackers stopped being operational (last heard off) simultaneously.
 These events are prominent at the beginning of the first quarter 2019 and the beginning of the second quarter 2020.
 The reason for this decline is currently unknown and warrants further investigation of the failure rate of tracking devices.
-  - New devices should be deployed aiming to improve coverage of under-sampled municipalities and boat types.
+  - New devices should be deployed aiming to improve covering of under-sampled municipalities and boat types.
   - The tracking data highlights some potential inaccuracies with the fisher/boat counts per municipality.
 In one of the locations the number of tracking devices installed is larger than the recorded number of boats.
   - Substantial improvements in the PDS detection algorithm or sufficient post-processing methods are needed before it can be used ready for fisher-level analytics.